This is an OLD story from 2011. The campaign referred to is outdated now.

 The official minimum specification for tyres on a car is that they should have not less than 1.6mm of tread across the middle three-quarters of the tyre’s width, and this should apply all the way around the tyre.
 Also, there should be no damage (such as cuts and gashes) or bulging on the sidewalls.

-You can measure your tread depth using a suitable depth gauge, available for a few pounds from any Halfords or motorists’ store.
+You can measure your tread depth using a suitable depth gauge, and these are available for a few pounds from any Halfords or motorists’ store.
 They’re very simple – just a plunger that you push into the tyre tread and a scale where you can read off the depth in millimetres.
 I definitely recommend that you buy one if you’re serious about driving safely.

-To be fair to the article (and Cumbria police), they make no mention of the minimum specification – their’s is a safety campaign with its own criteria – but they talk of using the 20p coin to measure your tyre tread depth.
-That rim with the writing on it is about 2.5mm wide, so if you poke the 20p into the grooves and if you can see the edge of that border with the writing on it above the tread then you’re unsafe inasmuch as you have less than 2.5mm of tread, and your road holding will be impaired as a result.
+To be fair to the article above (and the Cumbria police), they don’t mention the minimum legal specification – theirs is a safety campaign with its own criteria – so they talk of using the 20p coin to measure your tyre tread depth.
+That rim with the writing on it is about 2.5mm wide, so if you poke the 20p into the grooves and you can see the edge of that border with the writing on it above the tyre then you’re unsafe inasmuch as you have less than 2.5mm of tread, and your road holding will be impaired as a result.

 If you just comply with it, you’re less than 1mm away from being illegal.
 It’s very dangerous ground the Cumbria police department is treading, as it is actually saying that you ARE safe if you have 2.5mm of tread, when in fact anything less than 3mm is the usual limit of acceptability.

 It smacks of launching a campaign but being afraid of how it will be received by the many people you’re likely to catch out with it – so lessen the impact by widening the acceptable limit and just give people a stern talking to!